-4 In accordance with the above, and the relevant ITU-T Recommendations, a numbering plan was instituted for Inmarsat Standard B, C and M systems, which also requires that MMSI with three trailing zeroes be assigned to ships fitting standard B, C and M ship earth stations.5 The above restrictions do not necessarily apply to Inmarsat Standard C systems, as they are not diallable terminals from the public switched telephone network but are only data terminals.
+4 In accordance with the above, and the relevant ITU-T Recommendations, a numbering plan was instituted for Inmarsat Standard B, C and M systems, which also required that MMSIs with three trailing zeroes be assigned to ships fitting Standard B, C and M ship earth stations, due to limitations in telephone switching networks.
+Although such precautions are generally no longer required, administrations may continue to assign MMSIs in this manner.

+5 The above restrictions do not necessarily apply to Inmarsat Standard C systems, as they are not diallable terminals from the public switched telephone network but are only data terminals.

 6 With respect to Inmarsat Standard B and M systems and as long as the above restrictions apply, ships reasonably expected to be affected by the above limitations should only be assigned ship station identities with X7X8X9  000.